Using Kairos Core Images as an Installer

 install.image field of your cloud config file.
 A list of available images can be found in our support matrix.

-For example, let’s say you want to use an image from the provider-kairos repository.
+For example, let’s say you want to use a standard image.
 Your cloud config file might look something like this:

 #cloud-config install: # Here we specify the image that we want to deploy image: "docker:quay.io/kairos/kairos-opensuse-leap:v1.4.0-k3sv1.26.0-k3s1"